mediassumani/Notebook/Architecture/README.md

 #### Latency

-#### Concurency
+#### Concurency and Parallelism

 Concurency referes to the amount of work that gets done simoultenously by a system, instead of sequentially.

 * <i>Increating the concurency of a system often increases its scalability</i>

-  - Multithreading: rewritting the applcation to perf
+  - Multithreading: rewritting the applcation to perform parallel tasks in different threads.
-     -
+   - Thread : A simple seqeunce of programming instruction that is performed by a CPU

   - Multiprocessing: Running the app in multiple processes instead of one.
 A program that performs multiple CPU-Intensive computations would benefit more from Multiprocessing.
+  - Example : A financial institution processing multiple transactions at the same time.

+  - Asynchronous Processing : Operrations are performed asynchronously with no specific order of tasks with respect of time.
+   - Async process works by grabbing a task from the task queue, schedule it to perfom in the future, and expect a callback
+    - Example : Node.js'